LionelDraghi/bbt/docs/features/check_no_output.md

 ## Feature: Check that there is no output

-Checking that there is sometime useful.
+Checking that there is no output is sometime useful.

 ### Scenario: silent operation
 - Given the new file `file.txt` containing `text1`